minimaxir/gpt-3-experiments/examples/rickandmorty/output_1_2.md

 Pickle Rick:  Absolutely!
 I'll tell ya, you know, we call ourselves the ick-duck, but we're the joke, it's the whole world, isn't it Jerry?
 The whole—the whole wide world's a fuckin' sick joke.
 Any
 Jerry:  Oh.
 You say the word "pickle" in front of other people and they don't think you're a genius.
 Pickle Rick: [scoffs] You—Jerry.
 Do you know about my separation anxiety?
 Jerry:  The whole world isn't one... it's not a good-thinking, single-citizenship world, it's a shitbox backwards apathetic planet ragamuffin of indifference, you'll never bring anything to anyone.
 People are inherently ungiving to the point where they'd rather die than give you a hug.
 They'd rather die than help you up brick wall like some kinda freaking bicycles caper, and I'm not a god and I'm sure as hell not a diety, so I'm better than everyone—better than all of you, and you know what else?!
-I'm unrecognizable moist garbage to the blind man, so how do you like that, you bitch-ass- honky pussies?
+I'm unrecognizable moist garbage to the blind man, so how do you like that, you <<extra censored>>?
 I'm a goddamn pickle and I'm gonna be a pickle and I'm still better than all you dickbunch motherfuckers!
 Halpert:  Get outta my chair.
 Icelandic Deckhand Rick:  Yeahh--
 Pickle Rick: [groans, grunts]  Ohh man, Iceland sucks. [a beat of silence]
 Icelandic Deckhand Rick: [loud exhales, followed by various grunts and motions as if lifting weights

 ---

 **[Transition to Morty entering the garage.
 There is a pickle and a screwdriver on Rick's work bench]**
 **Pickle Rick: Morty?**
 **Morty: Rick?
 W-where are you?**